|

 and NM-ST-2 (salt tolerant) were crossed with NM-98 and NM-9800, the

 salt sensitive but well adapted high yielding mungbean cultivars.
-The

-marginal land (EC = 8 dS m-1).
-One cowpea mutant line has
+saline marginal land (EC = 8 dS m-1). |

 |